 Figure 10.
-Recovered 3D plot of a coin: “10 Italian lire” (ear of corn - coin diameter ø = 23.3 mm).
+Recovered 3D plot of a coin: ‘10 Italian lire’ (ear of corn; coin diameter ø = 23.3 mm).

-Finally, the surface topography of New Zealand 1 cent is shown in Figure 11.
-The reverse of the coin represents a fern leaf., the reverse side of the coin represents a fern leaf.
-In the 2.5D plot, all the details of sheet a are correctly reconstructed.
+Finally, the surface topography of a New Zealand one-cent piece is shown in Figure 11.
+On the reverse of the coin, a fern leaf is represented.
+In the 2.5D plot, all the details are correctly reconstructed.